serlo/serlo.org-legal/en/privacy/current.md

 * referrer URL (previously visited website)
 * time of server request

-This data is transmitted to servers of Google in the US and saved there.
-The IP address  transmitted from your browser is not consolidated with other data from Google.
-We also configured Google Analytics with the code „anonymizeIP”, so that the IP address is cut from Google while still within the European Union or another participating state of the European General Data Protection Regulation (GDPR).
-Thus, all collected data is completely anonymised.
-In exceptional cases, the full IP address may be transmitted to a Google server in the US and cut there.
-The IP address transmitted from your browser within Google Analytics is not consolidated with other data from Google.
+This data is transmitted to servers of Google in the USA and saved there.
+The IP address transmitted from your browser is not merged with other data from Google.
+We also configured Google Analytics with the code „anonymizeIP”, so that the IP address is shortened by Google while still within the European Union or another state in which the European General Data Protection Regulation (GDPR) is applicable.
+This way, all collected data is completely anonymised.
+In exceptional cases, the full IP address may be transmitted to a Google server in the US and shortened there.

 This website uses the Google Analytics function “demographic characteristics”.
 With this, reports can be created that contain statements about age, gender and interests of website users.
-This data is construed based on interest-related ads from Google as well as from user data of third parties and cannot be allocated to any individual person.
-You can deactivate this function at all times through your ad settings in your Google account or disable by default the collection of your data through Google Analytics as shown in the point „Objection to Data Collection”.
+This data is generated based on interest-related ads from Google as well as from user data of third parties and cannot be allocated to any individual person.
+You can deactivate this function at all times through your ad settings in your Google account or disable by default the collection of your data through Google Analytics as described in the point „Objection to Data Collection”.

 Google will use the information collected to evaluate on our behalf your use of serlo.org, to create reports about the website activity and render further services connected to the web and website activity to us.

 Generally, Google will not make this information available to third parties.
 In some exceptional cases Google may pass on this information to third parties.
-These cases include i) the consent of the website provider (us), ii) legal obligation or the protection of rights, property and/or safety of Google, its users or the public or iii) when required  for Google to fulfill tasks.
+These cases include i) with the consent of the website provider (us), ii) legal obligation or the protection of rights, property and/or safety of Google, its users or the public or iii) when required  for Google to fulfill its obligations.
 As per point (iii), any third party involved is contractually obliged to process your data exclusively as instructed, in accordance with this privacy agreement and under application of adequate data protection and safety measures.

 Google has signed a data processing agreement governed by the European General Data Protection Regulation with us and is fully compliant with the strictest standards of the German Data Protection Agency in its application of Google Analytics.
-Moreover, Google Analytics is certified under the EU-US Data Protection Agreement and thereby obliged to observe EU data protection legislation.
+Moreover, Google Analytics is certified under the EU-US Data Protection Agreement and thereby obliged to abide by EU data protection legislation.

 You can disable the collection of data through Google Analytics by clicking the following Link: This activates an opt-out Cookie which will block the collection of any data during future visits to our website.
 This Cookie is effective only for this browser and the use of our website.
-In case of deletion of the Cookie this function will cease to work and you need to reactivate the Cookie: [Disable Google Analytics](JS-GOOGLE-ANALYTICS-DEACTIVATE).
-You can also use a Browser Add-On to disable Google Analytics and stop Google from collection and processing of your data.
+In case of deletion of the Cookie this function will cease to work and you will need to reactivate the Cookie: [Disable Google Analytics](JS-GOOGLE-ANALYTICS-DEACTIVATE).
+You can also use a Browser Add-On to disable Google Analytics and stop Google from collecting and processing of your data.
 You can download the add-on here: [http://tools.google.com/dlpage/gaoptout?hl=de](http://tools.google.com/dlpage/gaoptout).
-Check [here](https://policies.google.com/privacy?hl=en) to preview Google’s Privacy Policy.
+Click [here](https://policies.google.com/privacy?hl=en) to view Google’s Privacy Policy.
 You can find more information on how Google uses your data [here](https://support.google.com/analytics/answer/6004245?hl=en&ref_topic=2919631).

-The use of Google Analytics occurs on the basis of our legitimate interest in the analysis of user behaviour for the purpose of optimizing our services in accordance with Art.
+The use of Google Analytics occurs on the basis of our legitimate interest in the analysis of user behaviour for the purpose of optimizing our services in pursuant to Art.
 6 Sec.
 1 lit. f.
 GDPR.

 #### Sentry

 This website uses the third-party service [Sentry](https://sentry.io/) to improve the technical stability of our services through monitoring of system stability and identification of dysfunctional code.
-Provider of this service is Functional Software, Inc. dba Sentry, 132 Hawthorne Street, San Francisco, CA 94107.
+Provider of this service is Functional Software, Inc. dba Sentry, 132 Hawthorne Street, San Francisco, CA 94107, USA.
 The information collected includes:

 * browser type and version
 * device type